Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 First, none of us started multi-billion dollar companies, so we don't exactly get the same airtime as the CEOs do.
-Elon Musk can call ip CNBC and get airtime that afternoon.
+Elon Musk can call up CNBC and get airtime that afternoon.
 I can't.

 Second, many of have been.
-TODO EXPAND
+But tech people like to talk about tech with tech people.
+It doesn't often reach mainstream.

 And third, many of the people that claim to be programmers just aren't that good.
 This isn't a